ScotGovAnalysis/council_area_profiles/README.md

 The whole process is controlled by a single script that produces reports in parallel for each council area.

+### A note on parallel exectution

+The number of compute cores allocated for running the code is set to the maximum available for the highest performance gain.
+On SCOTS machines this can be more resource than the machine can practicably give at once.
+In these cases the ```n_cores``` variable should be set to a lower value such as 2 or 4, to avoid issues with memory and performace.

 ## How to update

 1. Save a copy of the most recent files to a local drive (RMarkdown will knit faster in a local drive)